 200-level and beyond

-At 200-level the Biochemistry programme consists of biochemistry (BCHM222 Metabolism; the Reactions of Molecules in Cells) together with related chemistry and biology courses and also the lab course (BCHM281 Practical Biochemistry).
+At 200-level the Biochemistry programme consists of related chemistry and biology courses and also the lab course (BCHM281 Practical Biochemistry).

 At 300-level Biochemistry courses deal with advanced biochemistry, biological chemistry, biochemical and environmental toxicology, and important biochemical techniques.